CSaratakij/MainBlog/content/projects/Doppelganger.md

 You can view the implementation [here](https://github.com/CSaratakij/SceneSelector) .

 ## How we design a game pacing
-(todo)(the overall design of phase and the chart of difficulty & the period of the phase) (don't forget to warn about spoiler alert in our game pacing design, how you teach player on spot of how focus works and how box puzzle works)
-(how you teach player to grab & push box)

-Once we finished interating a lot of levels and decide which level to keep in the game, we connect all the levels based on their difficulty and start play testing from the beginning of the game.
+Once we finished interating a lot of levels and decide which level to keep in the game, we connect all the levels based on their difficulty and start play testing from the beginning.

 Not only to estimate how much time player need to complete this game, but also wanted to see how each level feels when connect to each other.